-As the world is going gaga about data science and data scientists, there is another related field that is picking up a lot of attention – data engineering.
+As the world goes gaga about data science, another related field is picking up a lot of attention: data engineering.
 A data engineer plays an important role in managing ETL processes, workflows, pipelines, and more.

 What is Data Engineering?